Alpha-W0lf/content_platform/docs/done/server_client_notes_DONE.md

+# All tasks completed for this guide.

+**Note:** This document reflects the development setup.
+It includes a reminder (TODO in `src/backend/main.py`) for configuring CORS properly for production, which is a crucial security step.

 To enable your server-client setup, we need to modify a few things:

 First, let's update the docker-compose.yml to bind to all interfaces instead of just localhost: